-It is recommended that the Board of Trustees approve the proposed curricular changes for
+It is recommended that the Board of Trustees approve the proposed curricular changes for inclusion in the college catalogs and in the schedule of class offerings.

-Presented for the Board's review and consideration are proposed curricular changes.
+Presented for the Board's review and approval are proposed curricular changes.
 The District Curriculum Committee and the administration have reviewed the attached proposed curricular changes and recommend their adoption by the Board of Trustees.